Skip to main content

 The Shoreline Trail

-The Shoreline Trail is one of the main Buffalo bike routes to ride.
-This 8-mile segment of the Empire State Trail begins at Buffalo Harbor State Park and stretches north up along parts of Lake Erie, the Buffalo River and the Niagara River to the Gateway Harbor on the Erie Canal in Tonawanda.
-To follow the Shoreline Trail from Canalside to the Outer Harbor, bike south on the boardwalk past the Buffalo Heritage Carousel and the Beach.
-Continue following the bike route past Key Bank Arena, which runs alongside South Park Avenue.
-Then, cross Michigan Avenue near Swannie House to follow the trail as it runs down Ohio Street.
-After crossing the Ohio Street Bridge and Silo City, follow Ohio Street underneath Highway Route 5 to reach the northern tip of Buffalo Harbor State Park.
+To follow the Shoreline Trail from Canalside to the Outer Harbor, bike south on the boardwalk past the Buffalo Heritage Carousel and the beach.
+Continue following the bike route past Key Bank Arena, which runs along South Park Avenue.
+Then, cross Michigan Avenue near Ballyhoo to follow the trail as it follows Ohio Street.
+After crossing the Ohio Street Bridge and passing Silo City, continue along Ohio Street under Highway Route 5 to reach the northern tip of Buffalo Harbor State Park.

 Biking at the Outer Harbor